 3. Set yourself a new challenge for each day

 If your problem is that you end up exercising because you get bored, try to make your training routine more varied.
-Setting different goals depending on the moment can help you achieve it.
+Setting different goals depending on the moment can help you achieve them.

 For example, you can challenge yourself to make an exercise table to improve your glutes one day.
 And another, to move a little more to burn the excesses of a family meal.
 There are many “excuses” for doing sports: finding them is mostly up to you.